Generating Zones

 block zone generate edgelength 2

 The gridpoints across joints are guaranteed to match - as shown in Figure 1.
 This reduces discontinuities in stress across joint boundaries.
-For blocks with very bad geomtries, zoning may fail in some blocks.
-In this case you can use the alternate to relax the constraint and allow mismatched gridpoints across faces.
-Note that this will result in stress concentrations at these boundaries.
+For blocks with very bad geometries, zoning may fail in some blocks.
+In this case you can use the alternate

 Even though the gridpoints will always match across joints, faces may not.
 It is possible to have matching gridpoints and mismatched faces (see Figure 2).
-For this reason, it is recoommended to have at least two zones across each dimension (see Figure 3).
+For this reason, it is recommended to have at least two zones across each dimension (see Figure 3).
 Alternatively, the new zone generation algorithms (New Zoning Commands) always ensure matching gridpoints AND faces.

-The analysis of large models can also be aided by using the block zone generate center command, which is a variation of the block zone generate edgelength command.
+command.
 This command allows the sizes of the tetrahedral zones to be increased gradually, outward from a central point.
 There still must be a constant zone size within each block.
-This command is particularly useful in conjunction with the block create tunnel command.
+This command is particularly useful in conjunction with the block create tunnel

 New Zoning Commands